Poverello Center: Programs and services

-Through its "Food Programs," The Poverello Center serves over 100,000 hot meals a year at its emergency shelter.
-A continental breakfast is served from 4am to 7:30am daily.
+Through its "Food Programs", The Poverello Center serves over 100,000 hot meals a year at its emergency shelter.
+A continental breakfast is served from 4 am to 7:30 am daily.
 A hot lunch and dinner is also served every day.
 Meals are also served on all major holidays.
 In addition to the soup kitchen, the shelter also offers a food pantry, grocery rescue program and sack lunch program, feeding thousands of hungry, homeless and low income individuals and families each year.

 Clients are homeless and/or working poor individuals, some of whom are disabled, mentally ill, elderly and/or veterans.
 Some clients also struggle with substance abuse recovery.
 In order to access services, clients must be over the age of 18.

 Direct Care Staff at the Poverello Center also offer supportive services to homeless and impoverished individuals and families 24 hours a day, including bus passes, mail pick-up, obtainment of identification, birth certificates, job and housing placement, local and long-distance calls and more.

-The Poverello Center also administers the Veteran's Administration’s regional Homeless Veterans Program.
+The Poverello Center also administers the Veteran's Administration's regional Homeless Veterans Program.
 Individuals who qualify for this service are offered benefits for enrolling.
-Until 2023, the Poverello Center staffed both "Housing Montana Heroes," located at the Poverello Center's Broadway building, and the Valor House, located at 2820 Great Northern Loop.
+Until 2023, the Poverello Center staffed both "Housing Montana Heroes", located at the Poverello Center's Broadway building, and the Valor House, located at 2820 Great Northern Loop.
 The Valor House program provided transitional housing and supportive services for up to 17 homeless veterans, both men and women.
-Residents were able to remain in the program for up to two years while addressing the necessary steps and goals allowing veterans to secure stable, long-term housing.In late 2023, Valor House became permanent supportive housing, and the Poverello Center staff who worked there moved to ensure their work was in line with the organization's mission.
+Residents were able to remain in the program for up to two years while addressing the necessary steps and goals allowing veterans to secure stable, long-term housing.
+In late 2023, Valor House became permanent supportive housing, and the Poverello Center staff who worked there moved to ensure their work was in line with the organization's mission.
 Housing Montana Heroes provides shelter and special privileges for 20 qualifying veterans.
 This includes case management, community, and access to resources.

-Operating out of the Johnson Street shelter but serving all of Missoula, Missoula, the Homeless Outreach Team seeks to serve and engage the homeless within the wider Missoula community.
+Operating out of the Johnson Street shelter but serving all of Missoula, the Homeless Outreach Team seeks to serve and engage the homeless within the wider Missoula community.
 It provides opportunities for community education on homelessness and constructive approaches for residential and organizational interactions with homeless men and women.
 Run by five staff members and a rotating team of volunteers, the shelter's H.O.T. also helps distribute toiletries, food and clothing to those who do not regularly seek the shelter's services.

-Board of Directors & Staff
+Board of Directors and staff

 The Poverello Center consists of a Board of Directors with 13 members of the community.
 The organization's Executive Director, Jill Bonny oversees all programs, with the help of a Director of Programs and a Programs Manager.